Before getting vaccinated

 How will I know that it is my turn to get the COVID-19 vaccine?

-How were decisions made about how to prioritize certain groups and populations in the Massachusetts COVID-19 Vaccination Plan?
+How were decisions made about who to prioritize in the Massachusetts COVID-19 Vaccination Plan?

 Across the country, experts have focused on how to distribute limited quantities of COVID-19 vaccines in a fair, ethical, and transparent way with the goal of reducing serious illness and death, preserving the health care infrastructure, preserving critical functions of society, advancing health equity, and addressing the needs of the most vulnerable first.

-The National Academies of Sciences, Engineering, and Medicine (NASEM) and CDC’s Advisory Committee on Immunization Practices (ACIP) have made recommendations regarding prioritization of groups.
+The National Academies of Sciences, Engineering, and Medicine (NASEM) and CDC’s Advisory Committee on Immunization Practices (ACIP) have made recommendations about how to prioritize groups.
 In Massachusetts, a COVID-19 Vaccine Advisory Group made recommendations to the Secretary of Health and Human Services and the Governor about how to prioritize distribution of the vaccine in the Commonwealth, carefully considering the work of NASEM and ACIP.
 The Advisory Group included medical professionals, public health experts, community leaders, elected officials, and infectious disease specialists.
 The three primary goals of the Advisory Group’s recommendations were to: preserve the health care system; limit severe morbidity and mortality; and promote equity.

 What will be done to prioritize those disproportionately impacted by COVID-19?